TusharRaturi/NBodySimulator/README.md

 Welcome to the N-Body Gravitational Simulator.

-This simulator simulates the gravtational forces on n bodies using the euler method for solving differential equations.
+This simulator simulates the gravitational forces on n bodies using the euler method for solving differential equations.

 Way to compile:-